rabbitmq/rabbitmq-website/site/mqtt.md

 ## <a id="enabling-plugin" class="anchor" href="#enabling-plugin">Enabling the Plugin</a>

-The MQTT adapter is included in the RabbitMQ distribution.
-Before clients can successfully connect, it must be enabled using [rabbitmq-plugins](/man/rabbitmq-plugins.8.html):
+The MQTT plugin is included in the RabbitMQ distribution.
+Before clients can successfully connect, it must be enabled using [rabbitmq-plugins](/cli.html):

 <pre class="sourcecode bash">
 rabbitmq-plugins enable rabbitmq_mqtt